Kitware/vtk-book/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-6</b>.
 Photographic slice of frog (upper left), segmented frog (upper right) and composite of photo and segmentation (bottom).
 The purple color represents the stomach and the kidneys are yellow.
 See <a href="https://kitware.github.io/vtk-examples/site/Python/Visualization/FrogSlice" title="FrogSlice"> FrogSlice.py</a>.</figcaption>
 </figure>

-Before we describe the process to go from binary labeled tissues to gray-scale data suitable for isosurface extraction, compare the two images of the frog's brain shown in **Figure 12-7**.
+Before we describe the process to go from binary labeled tissues to gray-scale data suitable for isosurface extraction, compare the two images of the frog's brain shown in {ref}`Figure 12-7 <Figure-12-7>`.
 On the left is a surface extracted using a binary labeling of the brain.
 The right image was created using the visualization pipeline that we will develop in this example.

 **Developing a Strategy**